Director of Public Health Annual Report privacy notice

 Legal basis for processing

-We will process special category data in accordance with UK GDPR Article 9(2)(a) which states that:
+We will process special category data as follows:

 Withdrawing your consent

 You have the right to withdraw your consent from participating in the project at any time.
 If you decide that you no longer wish to participate in the scheme, please contact rebecca.jefferies@leeds.gov.uk.
-Please note that we may not be able to remove the information if it was already included in the research.
+Please note that we may not be able to remove the information provided by you if it was already included in the research.

 Data retention, storage and destruction